 Fact: Bipolar affects not only the mood of a person but it also affects the thought process, concentration, sleep patterns, self-esteem, and appetite.
 Bipolar can affect physical health that can cause severe migraines, high blood pressure, heart attack, or diabetes in a person.

-Myth 4: Medication is the only treatment for bipolar
+Myth 4: Medication is the only treatment for Bipolar Disorder

 Fact: While medication is vital it is not the only way of treating bipolar in a person.
 Therapy and self-help also play a huge role in the treatment of the disorder.
 Mood swings and other symptoms can be controlled by regular exercising, getting enough sleep, eating right, and surrounding oneself with positive energies.

-Myth 5: The highs and lows of bipolar are regular and equal
+Myth 5: The highs and lows of Bipolar Disorder are regular and equal

 Fact: The mood swings that a bipolar person goes through are messy and unpredictable.
 Some people may only show the symptoms of mania while some may have depression and mania.
 For many these symptoms can only show once or twice a year.

-Myth 6: Genes have nothing to do with being bipolar
+Myth 6: Genes have nothing to do with being Bipolar Disorder

 Fact: This disorder can run in the family.
 If someone in a family has bipolar, it is likely to be passed on.
 But genes are not always responsible.
 Many people with the illness don’t have a family history for bipolar disorder.

-Myth 7: If you have bipolar, you can’t have any other mental health problem
+Myth 7: If you have Bipolar Disorder, you can’t have any other mental health problem

 Fact: Many patients with bipolar show symptoms of ADHD, anxiety, substance abuse, eating disorder, and insomnia among others.